 As soon as the November election is over, CMAG’s Goldstein and Wilner expect a deluge of advertising in the Washington, D.C., market as well as in others.
 Interest groups will battle to get messages across in anticipation of the lame-duck session of Congress.
 The number of different organizations expected to go on the air trying to protect various provisions and program funding may make the health care reform fight look like small potatoes by comparison.
 For broadcasters and certain publications, we’ll just call that the dessert after the Thanksgiving dinner.

-This article appears in the June 5, 2012, edition of National Journal Daily.
+This article appears in the June 5, 2012 edition of NJ Daily.